AU-ExoMars/PCOT/mkdocs/docs/userguide/multifile.md

 and `n` identifies a filter.
 They're separate because many early files used names like `LWAC02` or `LWideAngle02`, in which the two elements were separate.
+* `pos`: if this is found, it us used to match a filter position using the `pos` column - as such, it's a simpler version of the `lens`/`n` combination
 * `name`: if this is found, it is used to match a filter using the `name` column
 * `cwl`: if this is found, it is used to match a filter using the `cwl`